commanderx16/x16-docs/X16 Reference - 03 - BASIC.md

 **TYPE: Command**
 **FORMAT: BOOT**

-**Action:** Load and run a PRG file starting with `AUTOBOOT.X16` from device 8.
+**Action:** Load and run a PRG file named `AUTOBOOT.X16` from device 8.
 If the file is not found, nothing is done and no error is printed.

 **EXAMPLE of BOOT Statement:**